Class CharBitSet

 • with

-Static builder for a CharBitSet; this overload allocates an array for the indices unless given an array already, and can take many indices.
-This always has an offset of 0.
+Static builder for an CharBitSet; this overload allocates an array for the indices unless given an array already, and can take many indices.

 Parameters: